greysweater42/cookbook/content/shiny.md

 title: "shiny"
 date: 2017-03-24T09:13:23+01:00
 draft: false
-image: "shiny.jpg"
 categories: ["R"]
-tags: ["R", "web-dev"]
 ---

 ## 1. What is `shiny` and why would you use it?

-* shiny is an R package that let's you create dynamic web applications without any knowledge of html, css and javascript, php etc. Pure R.
+* shiny is an R web framework designed for creating dynamic web applications without any knowledge of html, css and javascript, php etc. Pure R.

 Sounds like a dream?